Klopez851/Solving_Rush_Hr_Project/README.md

 # Solving_Rush_Hr_Project
-I was assing to create an A* algorithm that could solve any rush hour board
+an A* algorithm that can solve any rush hour board